seanmcn/my-website/content/blog/2016/05/goodbye-vancouver-london.md

 But anyway, now I’m in London.
 Exchanging my money from CAD to GBP was very depressing, outside of that though re-exploring London has been a lot of fun!

 I’ve got a double room in a flat for now, getting my own place initially just seemed like a terrible idea money wise.
-It’s nothing special but it will do for now.
+It’s nothing special, but it will do for now.

 ![camden.jpg](images/camden.jpg)